mgdombrowski/redshift-csv-inserter/README.md

 columns: 'column1, column2, column3, column4'
 ```

-Modify these to the correct parameters listed in the AWS console then change the name of the file to config.yaml.
+Modify these to the correct parameters listed in the AWS console then change the name of the file to `config.yaml`.
+Fill in `table_name` with the table you want to insert into.
+Fill in `columns` with the columns from the table, which should match the CSV.
+No, I didn't build in handling to read the header of the CSV :).

 ## Usage